Advanced search

 4.8 Undesirable effects

-The table below shows all adverse drug reactions (ADRs) observed during clinical trials and post market spontaneous reports with methylphenidate and those, which have been reported with other methylphenidate hydrochloride formulations.
+The list below shows all adverse drug reactions (ADRs) observed during clinical trials and post market spontaneous reports with Ritalin XL and those, which have been reported with other methylphenidate hydrochloride formulations.
 If ADRs with Ritalin XL and the methylphenidate formulation frequencies were different, the highest frequency of both databases was used.
-The table applies to children, adolescents and adults.
+The list applies to children, adolescents, and adults.

 Infections and infestations